-Julie Snell, Managing Director at Bristol is Open, commented:
+Julie Snell, CEO of Bristol is Open, commented:

 “Bristol is Open has an exciting future.
 True smart city innovation positively impacts on citizen’s lives, whether we are aware of it or not, and that is at the centre of our purpose.
 We are driving citizen wellbeing improvements through technical and digital means by partnering with community and urban organisations such as Knowle West Media Centre and we want to do more.
 Our living lab allows for street level projects to be rigorously tested on our private, secure network to manage risk and feasibility before implementation.”

 “Our network is available to academics, start ups, SMEs, mid size through to large corporates and government organisations.
 They can use the network in the testing, exploration and development of products and services that could then lead to commercial product improvements and launch.
 Our ultimate goal is to be a test bed for delivering Smart City technologies to improve the way Bristol works, especially around the health and life-expectancy of citizens, traffic flow, air quality, AI and 5G communications.
 Bristol is Open is here to support and develop your business, especially if it requires city data collection, a cyber-secure and completely private fibre optic network for software, and hardware testing.
 If you have an interesting tech approach to smart city infrastructure, we want to hear from you.”